Integralist/Stark/README.md

 ## Extra output in our CSS?

-In our simplified example it would look like there is a lot of code being generated, but this is because our examples are bad.
+In our simplified example it would look like there is a lot of code being generated, but this is because our examples aren't great.

 In a real project, the styles don't change that much when moving up the break-points.
 For example, a brand logo will generally look the same across all break-points with the exception that it might be floated or positioned different on desktop sized device compared to the rest of the devices you're testing against.